lars-vc/ml-notes/notes.md

 #### Bayesian approach
 > **How can we prevent overfitting systematically**

 We add regularization, so we penalize large coefficient values.
-We add a quadratic regularizer, this is called L2-regularization or ridge regression.
+We add a quadratic regularizer, this is called L2-regularization, this result is derived using MAP.

 > **How can we avoid the need for validation on separate test data**